uni-paul-taylor2/ORB_SLAM3/README.md

      }

 # 2. Prerequisites
-We have tested the library in **Ubuntu 16.04** and **18.04**, but it should be easy to compile in other platforms.
+We have tested the library in **Ubuntu 16.04**, **18.04** and **22.04**, but it should be easy to compile in other platforms.
 A powerful computer (e.g. i7) will ensure real-time performance and provide more stable and accurate results.

-## C++11 or C++0x Compiler
+## C++14
-We use the new thread and chrono functionalities of C++11.
+We use the new thread and chrono functionalities of C++14.

 ## Pangolin
 We use [Pangolin](https://github.com/stevenlovegrove/Pangolin) for visualization and user interface.
 Download and install instructions can be found at: https://github.com/stevenlovegrove/Pangolin.

 ## OpenCV
 We use [OpenCV](http://opencv.org) to manipulate images and features.
 Download and install instructions can be found at: http://opencv.org. **Required at least 3.0.
-Tested with OpenCV 3.2.0 and 4.4.0**.
+Tested with OpenCV 4.4.0**.

 ## Eigen3
 Required by g2o (see below).
 Download and install instructions can be found at: http://eigen.tuxfamily.org. **Required at least 3.1.0**.